danielsaidi/website_danielsaidi/collections/_lyrics/dog_the_bone/blueprint_of_a_tragedy.md

 through which stories are born
 Public news, you want some more?
 We all need to know
-Public news, there's more,
+Public news, there's more
-cause we all need to know
+We all need to know

-Waiting for it,
+Waiting for it
-you'll be paying for it
+You're paying for it
 We'll feed it to you